fbpx

 Pelahatchie Elementary School second grade teacher Sharon Hall and her students engage in a learning program called Eureka Math² at the school, Friday, Aug.
 9, 2024.
 The program helps students visualize mathematics using hands-on tools.
 Credit: Vickie D. King/Mississippi Today

-“Across demographic lines, students who from any home in which there is not an exposure to robust vocabulary or reading at home are going to enter school with fewer words in their word bank.
+“Across demographic lines, students who come from any home in which there is not an exposure to robust vocabulary or reading at home are going to enter school with fewer words in their word bank.
 So, what we’re doing is honing in on early intervention,” said Long Beach’s Broussard.

 The Long Beach School District works in conjunction with the local Head Start program to find and identify students who may benefit from starting school as early as possible.

 “A lot of kids don’t have access to Pre-K or daycare because of being impoverished.
 But when you have something such as an ELC or if you partner with Head Start, you’re making more and more seats available to students who would otherwise not be able to be in the Pre-K setting.
-As each year goes by, the goal is to expand that to more and more students,” Broussard said.
+As each year goes by, the goal is to expand that opportunity to more and more students,” Broussard said.

 In the Harrison County School District, teachers often find themselves going the extra mile — literally — to ensure that students are getting the support that they need.

 “Some of our campuses offer after-school tutoring.
-We have some students who far away from the campuses, so their can’t get them there.
+We have some students who live far away from the campuses, so their can’t get them there.
 So, we’ve had some campuses go to neighborhoods to after-school tutoring,” Webber said.
 “The teachers to community centers and provide tutoring there.”

 In some cases, educators described addressing inequity in ways that go beyond the textbooks, like providing kids with clean clothes and meals.